-We’re learning in the bathroom!
+We’re in the Bathroom!

 Each month offers activities families can do together in a variety of settings.
 The activities within the Learning is Everywhere Calendar and on the website are aligned with the Pennsylvania Early Learning Standards (ELS).